The translation of this document is outdated.

 particular local governments and are not to be examined in

-accordance with procedures laid down by Section 86 of this Law
+accordance with the procedures laid down in Section 86 of this

-shall be examined by the Cabinet in accordance with Cabinet Rules
+Law shall be examined by the Cabinet in accordance with Cabinet

 On such issues, the relevant local government shall be

-council, or a person authorised by the chairperson.
+represented by the council chairperson or a person authorised by

 [8 June 1995; 17 February 2005; 17 July 2008]